mohit2978/AWS-notes/010.ec2/notes.md

 > The key difference between Saving and reserved instances is that Saving plans don’t restrict a specified Availability Zone or a specific instance type, like reserved instances.
 Saving plans allow for change of instance size within the instance family or operating system or Availability Zone in a region.
 So good flexibility in saving plans!

 ![alt text](image-4.png)
+## Cost Optimization
+better than On demand use reserved in companies as gives discount and project of 1-3 years!!

 ## Exam Tip
 - Question: A company needs guaranteed Amazon EC2 capacity in three specific Availability Zones in a specific AWS Region for an upcoming event that will last 3 weeks.